Who Is This Credit Card Best For?

-The JetBlue Plus Card offers a good sign-up bonus of 40,000 TrueBlue points if you spend at least $1,000 within the first three months after getting the card and pay the annual fee.
+The JetBlue Plus Card offers a good bonus for new cardholders of 40,000 TrueBlue points if you spend at least $1,000 within the first three months after getting the card and pay the annual fee.
 We value this bonus at $600 max, which is about in the middle of the pack when compared to the bonuses offered by other major airline-branded credit cards in its class.

-The sign-up bonus is only available if you have never had this card before.
+The bonus is only available if you have never had this card before.